A History of Africa

 11. A delightful story has come to us from the Third Syrian War.
 This conflict took Ptolemy III all the way to Babylon, and his queen, Berenice II, was so concerned for his safety that she cut off her long blond hair, and presented it as an offering to the temple of Aphrodite.
 Her prayers were answered and Ptolemy came home, but when the reunited couple visited the temple, the hair was missing.
 A clever astronomer saved the day by pointing to a star cluster; he said that the hair had not been stolen, and the gods appreciated the offering so much that they put it in the sky as a new constellation.
 The constellation in question, now called Coma Berenices, is one of the dimmest in the spring sky, so it must have been a really good night for stargazing.

 12. Ptolemy IV had a passion for grandeur that drove him to improve his elite navy by building two enormous ships.
 The first was a royal barge, 300 feet long and 45 feet wide.
 Rising 50 feet above the deck was a two-story colonnade that contained a lavish banquet hall, decorated with gold, ivory, cedar, and statues of the gods (which by Egyptian definition included Ptolemy himself).
 The whole structure was so huge that it couldn't maneuver by itself; it drifted with the current unless dozens of regular sized galleys towed it.
-The other was a colossal warship that stretched 420 feet from its four battering rams to a 79-foot-high stern.
-This leviathan could transport catapult crews and more than 3,000 soldiers, and its 150 oars required 4,000 oarsmen.
+The other was a colossal warship that stretched 420 feet from its seven rams to a 79-foot-high stern.
+This leviathan could transport catapult crews and 2,850 soldiers, and its 150 oars required 4,000 oarsmen.
 Unfortunately, it was also dangerously unbalanced, making it unseaworthy, so like the barge, it was only useful for showing off.
+It never was used in a battle, and probably never even left Alexandria's harbor.

 13. Because of the policy of separation, the Jews were allowed to practice their ancient monotheism while the Ptolemies ruled Jerusalem.
 That changed just a few years after the Seleucids took over, as described in Chapter 6 of my Near Eastern history.